-1. Accident or illness, whether or not the absence arises out of or and in the course of employment; quarantine which results from contact in the course of employment with other persons having a contagious disease during the employee's performance of his/her duties; or temporary inability to perform assigned duties because of illness, accident, or quarantine (Education Code 44964)
+1. Accident or illness, whether or not the absence arises out of and in the course of employment; quarantine which results from contact in the course of employment with other persons having a contagious disease; or temporary inability to perform assigned duties because of illness, accident, or quarantine (Education Code 44964)

+'''

 (cf. 4157.1/4257.1/4357.1 - Work-Related Injuries)

+'''